This website has been made possible by CHOICES Delaware.

 Dr. Mia Papas is Director of Clinical Research and Health Outcomes at the Value Institute in the Christiana Care Health System.
 Dr. Papas’ research is focused on three primary areas: 1) health disparities; 2) maternal and child health, and 3) diet and cancer.Dr.
 Papas is an adjunct assistant professor of epidemiology and biostatistics at the Drexel University School of Public Health.
 She is a principal author on peer-reviewed articles and has contributed to over 30 publications describing studies of early childhood growth deficiency, overweight adolescents, and adherence to cancer screening guidelines.
 She is the mother of two toddlers, one of whom became profoundly deaf shortly after birth.

-Ms. Reynolds has been a passionate advocate for the needs of children and families affected by hearing disorders for over 25 years.
-She has worked in clinical, state, and educational settings.
-She and is currently Delaware licensed and certified in Educational Audiology, Special Education and Education of Students with Hearing Loss.
-She works as an itinerant support specialist and helps students, families, and teachers succeed in local inclusive schools.
+Ms. Reynolds has been a passionate advocate for the needs of children and families affected by hearing disorders for over 35 years.
+She is a retired educational audiologist who worked as an itinerant school specialist helping students, families and teachers in local inclusive schools.

 Susan D. Sahadevan, B.S.